Skip to main content

 • December 29, 2018

 "My brother and I both took this medicine for narcolepsy.
-Started it same day.
+Started it the same day.
 Same dosage increased at the same rate.
-He would fall asleep within 20-30 SECONDS of taking his and me 45-60 mins of walking around zombie like talking weird, saying strange things and talking in a non existent language (haha).
+He would fall asleep within 20-30 seconds of taking his and me 45-60 minutes of walking around, zombie-like, talking weird, saying strange things, and talking in a nonexistent language (haha).
 We both developed ringing in our ears.
-After 8 months I was DONE my blood pressure was off the charts, my husband wasn’t sleeping because I made the comment about wondering how it would feel falling out of a 3rd story window ( I don’t remember any of that) they said the ringing in my ears would stop once off medicine.
-6 years later RINGING STILL HERE.
-I would not recommend to anyone.
-My brother went off after 6 months because of ringing and insurance decided not to cover the cost for him.
+After 8 months, I was done, my blood pressure was off the charts, my husband wasn’t sleeping because I made the comment about wondering how it would feel falling out of a 3rd story window (I don’t remember any of that).
+They said the ringing in my ears would stop once off the medicine.
+6 years later, ringing still here.
+I would not recommend it to anyone.
+My brother went off after 6 months because of ringing, and insurance decided not to cover the cost for him.
 We had to have it overnight shipped directly to us."

 1 / 10